signalfx/splunk-extension-wrapper/docs/README.md

 ## Metrics

-The list of all metrics reported by Splunk Extension for AWS Lambda:
+The list of all metrics reported by Splunk Lambda Extension:

 |Metric name|Type|Description|
 |---|---|---|